RyoJerryYu/protoc-gen-pluginx/cmd/protoc-gen-ts-grpc-gateway-cli/README.md

 ### Features that do not support

-Do not support `grpc.gateway.protoc_gen_openapiv2.options`, so that:
+- Do not support `grpc.gateway.protoc_gen_openapiv2.options`, so that:

   - Do not support overwrite request content type and response content type.

-Do not support `google.api.field_behavior` , so that:
+- Do not support `google.api.field_behavior` , so that:

   - Do not support `[(google.api.field_behavior) = REQUIRED]` option and `[(google.api.field_behavior) = OUTPUT_ONLY]` option

-Do not support what ts_proto is conflict with protojson, so that:
+- Do not support what `ts_proto` is conflict with protojson, so that:

   - json_name do not support when useProtoNames: protojson will ignore json_name when `UseProtoNames=true` , but ts_proto do not ignore it.
+  - `google.protobuf.Duration` do not support: `ts_proto` do not support JSON format for Duration.

+  These two features are supported when working with `protobuf-es` .